simitomorrow/GENCG/Day 06.md

 ### 2. Mouth Movement

-Next step was to make that face make a fitting expression to the sound.
+Next step was to give that face a fitting expression to the sound.
 Also a couple of colleagues helped me with the square's shapes to make it look cuter.

 {% raw %}